Predictive variational inference: Learn the predictively optimal posterior distribution: Experiments

 \section{Experiments}

 We present three examples.
-In the election example, we use PVI as a heterogeneity detection and a diagnosis for model expansion.
-In a cryoEM example, we apply PVI to infer protein structures from intractable likelihood.
-In the benchmark comparison, we find that PVI consistently improves the prediction on held-out data.
-We provide code and more empirical evidence from additional experiments in Supplement \ref{additional}.
+We show how PVI is used as a tool for detecting model misspecification in a golf putting model.
+In the election example, we use PVI as a heterogeneity detection and a guidance for model expansion.
+In a cryoEM example, we apply PVI with CRPS to infer protein structures from an intractable likelihood.
+Additional experiments are in Supplement \ref{additional}.
+In Section \ref{sec:stan} we include a benchmark on 7 \texttt{posteriordb}~\citep{magnusson2024posteriordb} models to compare different scoring rules, where we treat the regularization strength $\lambda$ and the choice of whether to regularize towards the prior or posterior as tuning parameters, and we use cross-validation to select them.
+The code is available at \url{https://github.com/lll6924/pvi.git}.